 State or federal mandates (e.g., FEP) may dictate that all devices approved by the FDA may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 This policy was originally created in 2004 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period March 2012 through March 28, 2013.
+The most recent literature review was conducted through April 17, 2014.
 Following is a summary of the key literature to date:

-Numerous studies have reported the association of circulating tumor cells with prognosis and/or response to treatment in patients with various types of cancer.
-However, despite these correlational studies, to complete the causal chain, there must be evidence that patient management decisions based on circulating tumor cell (CTC) levels increases the duration or quality of life or decreases adverse events.
-Literature searches have not identified any published studies that prospectively evaluate patient treatment decisions and/or health outcomes in patients managed with and without the monitoring of circulating tumor cells.
+Numerous studies have reported the association of circulating tumor cells (CTCs) with prognosis and/or response to treatment in patients with various types of cancer.
+However, despite these correlational studies, to complete the causal chain, there must be evidence that patient management decisions based on CTC levels increases the duration or quality of life or decreases adverse events.
+Literature searches have not identified any published studies that prospectively evaluate patient treatment decisions and/or health outcomes in patients managed with and without the monitoring of CTCs.
 Following is a description of the available literature, organized by clinical condition.

 Metastatic breast cancer

-Representative prospective studies using CellSearch immunofluorescent technology for identifying CTC in women with metastatic breast cancer are described below:
+Representative prospective studies using CellSearch immunofluorescent technology for identifying CTC in women with metastatic breast cancer are described next: